fluffynukeit/purescript-dygraphs/README.md

 These bindings were written for dygraphs version 1.1.0.

 Examples of purescript-dygraphs in action are in the `examples` directory.
-The html file will not render any graphs until the `grunt` command is run to build the required `Examples.js` file.
+The html file will not render any graphs until the project is built with:
+`pulp browserify --include src --src-path examples --optimise --to tmp/Examples.js`

 `pscDocs` output is available in the `docs` directory.